Roadmap

 - an identity skill can be loaded consistently

-- the event chain has increasing order
+- the event chain has increasing sequence numbers and previous-event references

-- recent context and long-term memory can be retrieved
+- recent context can be recovered

 - skill changes can record source events and versions